brunolange/flask-bind/README.md

     abort(400, "About must not exceed 1000 characters")
 ```

-Finally, the endpoint also expects to receive a valid email.
+Finally, the endpoint also expects to receive a valid email in the aptly named `email` key.

 While it wasn't too hard to dig out this "contract" in this simple example, things can get much
 more complicated if the endpoint invokes other auxiliary functions or makes use of classes that